Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **floatplaneServer:**
 >This defines the server that the script will use to download, it could be useful to change this if your getting a slow download speed because of the region you are in.
-You can find what your default download server is by going to the LTT Forms>Floatplane>AnyVideo then rightclick the download button and copy the url.
+You can find what your default download server is by going to the LTT Forms>Floatplane>AnyVideo then right-click the download button and copy the url.
 That url should start with the server that floatplane gives you by default.
 >
 >Default: "**"https://Edge02-na.floatplaneclub.com:443"**" For NA there are two at the moment Edge01-na & Edge02-na
 >Example: